rebelwarrior/numenera/setting/ninth-world.md

 #### Games
 {:.subtitle.is-4.mt-4.no_toc}
 The game of _"ball"_ is played throughout Steadfast.
-It is simmilar to soccer, except it's played by small and large groups alike (up to 300 people at once) and fighting, tripping, and pushing opponents seems to be permitted in most versions.
+It is similar to soccer, except it's played by small and large groups alike (up to 300 people at once) and fighting, tripping, and pushing opponents seems to be permitted in most versions.
 Trades commonly play against each other in teams.

 In Malevich, they play a card "game" called Tarrota; and it's said those with the glimmer can predict the future with them.
 A simplified version of the game is played throughout Steadfast as well.